met4citizen/Hypergraph/README.md

 hypergraph, it is replaced with a new subhypergraph having the form of the right-hand side pattern `(1,5,4)(2,5,3)(5,5,4)`.

-The matches can also overlap, which can be a problem.
-One way to resolve the conflicts is to pick one of the matches according to some ordering scheme and just ignore the others.
+The matches can also overlap.
+One way to resolve these conflicts is to pick one of the overlapping matches according to some ordering scheme and just ignore the others.
 Another approach to is to rewrite all the overlapping matches by allowing the evolution of the system to branch.
 In the latter case, the result is a multiway system with many possible histories.